How can you avoid digital eye strain for you and your children? Dr Vanessa Thai shares some proactive measures

 - Tired and irritated eyes

 - Blurred and double vision

 What causes Computer Vision Syndrome

-For most of us, our eyes naturally prefer to focus further than six meters away, so viewing a computer screen poses a visually demanding task, different from reading a printed page.
-Digitally presented information is often composed of smaller text, flickering print and pixelated images.
-The combination of all these unique characteristics and our eyes having to work harder can often lead to difficulty concentrating on the task at hand.
+Our eyes naturally prefer to focus further than six metres away, so viewing a computer screen poses a visually demanding task.
+Additionally, compared to print, digital information often has smaller text, flickering print and pixelated images that can lead to Computer Vision Syndrome.

-Digital eye strain symptoms may be caused by:
+Computer Vision Syndrome may also be caused by: